himanshu-shekhar-git/time-series/README.md

 # time-series
-A set of Time Series problems solved using analysis and modelling.
+A set of Time Series problems solved using analysis and model